An NLO-Matched Initial and Final State Parton Shower on a GPU: Appendix: Dipole Shower Prescription

 When it comes to PDF Evaluation, Herwig applies extrapolation of the PDFs at large $x$, and also uses a freezing scale for the $Q^2$ value going into the PDF.
 These two settings are not adjustable by the user.
 For this study, we manually edited the code to ensure that there is no $x$ extrapolation and the PDF evaluates to~0 outside the $Q^2$ limits, as is in our code.
 One can adjust the Herwig code with the file \texttt{herwig-for-gaps.diff} provided in the codebase.

 Outside the parton shower, events in Herwig also undergo beam remnant generation.
 After the event has been showered, Herwig ensures that the two initial partons are valence quarks, such that the beam remnants can be cast into diquarks.
 This is achieved by generating forced splitting of the initial partons.
 Additionally, all final gluons are also split into quarks by this mechanism.
 We minimise the effect of this in our analysis by omitting partons whose parents were beam remnants.
-However, the changes in momenta due to the forced splitting were unavoidable, as the remnant decay mechanism is deeply integrated in the Herwig workflow and cannot be turned off. \cite{bahr-simulation-2008}.
+However, the changes in momenta due to the forced splitting were unavoidable, as the remnant decay mechanism is deeply integrated in the Herwig workflow and cannot be turned off in the present release of Herwig (version 7.3) \cite{Bellm:2025pcw}.